-- NOTE For a list of the MASISAPI.DLL and its supported files, see Installing the ISAPI Plug-In on page 18. - If it is necessary to move the MASISAPI.DLL and supporting files to a new path, you must reconfigure its application mapping. - a From the Microsoft Management Console (MMC) for the IIS, right-click the Web site and click Properties. - b In the Properties dialog box, select Home Directory and click Configure. - c In the Configuration dialog box, select App Mappings. - d Select the .pvx extension and click Edit. - e Browse to the new path for the MASISAPI.DLL file and click OK to confirm the change. - 2 From any browser, connect to the Web site and run the DEBUG.PVX program (for example, enter www.example.com/debug.pvx).
+- 1 If it is necessary to move the MASISAPI.DLL and supporting files to a new path, you must reconfigure its application mapping. - a From the Microsoft Management Console (MMC) for the IIS, right-click the Web site and click Properties. - b In the Properties dialog box, select Home Directory and click Configure. - c In the Configuration dialog box, select App Mappings. - d Select the .pvx extension and click Edit. - e Browse to the new path for the MASISAPI.DLL file and click OK to confirm the change. - 2 From any browser, connect to the Web site and run the DEBUG.PVX program (for example, enter www.example.com/debug.pvx).
 The ISAPI Plug-In information should appear, providing details about the ISAPI configuration.
-Verify these settings. - If you relocate the Web Engine to another machine or change IP addresses, you may need to change the mappings for the ISAPI Plug-In to a different Web Engine.
+Verify these settings.

+3 If you relocate the Web Engine to another machine or change IP addresses, you may need to change the mappings for the ISAPI Plug-In to a different Web Engine.
 The ISAPI Plug-In can handle multiple Web Engines from the same machine, but those Web Engines must be on separate servers.
 The configuration file for the ISAPI Plug-In is located in the root folder for each Web site on IIS.
 Do not edit the MASISAPI.INI file on the server.
 Make appropriate changes in the eBusiness Manager Options window, which re-generates the MASISAPI.INI file, and then publish the MASISAPI.INI file to the IIS.
 For more information, see Publish Files to the Internet in the Help system.